National Legal Hotline

 How much duty needs to be paid?

-The amount of duty payable on a dutiable transaction depends on the dutiable value of the property that is sold.
-The dutiable value of the property is equal to the greater of the amount that is paid for the property, and the market value of the property free from encumbrances.
-Different rates of duty then apply depending on the dutiable value.
-For example, if the dutiable value is greater than $960,000, the amount of duty is 5.5% of the dutiable value.
-The amount of duty then decreases as the dutiable value decreases.
-As an example, for transactions where the dutiable value is $25,000 or less, the amount of duty is 1.4% of the dutiable value.
+Different rates of stamp duty apply depending on the dutiable value of the property involved.
+For example, if the dutiable value of the property is greater than $960,000, the amount of duty is 5.5% of the dutiable value.
+The amount of duty decreases as the dutiable value decreases.
+For example, for transactions where the dutiable value is $25,000 or less, the amount of duty is 1.4% of the dutiable value.

 Other exemptions and concessions

-There are a number of other exemptions and concessions in the Duties Act 2000 that might be relevant to you.
-For example, transfers made in accordance with a will are generally free from stamp duty.
+Transfers made in accordance with a will are generally free from stamp duty.
 Transfers between spouses are also not subject to stamp duty.
 Certain pensioners are also entitled to a reduction in stamp duty in Victoria for certain transfers of land.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.